Solar and battery

 Before you install solar or battery generation, we need to assess the impact your system will have on our local network and your neighbourhood.

 All embedded generation installations must comply with our Service and Installation Rules and embedded generation technical requirements.
-Make sure your installer is accredited with the Clean Energy Council.
+Make sure your installer is accredited with the Solar Accreditation Australia.

 Apply for solar and other embedded generators